TayyabInsights/Data-Analytics-Projects-Using-Microsoft-Excel/Pizza-Sales-Analysis/README.md

 #### Using the Slicer Effectively
 1. **Filter by Category**:
-   - Click a category name (e.g., Classic, Veggie) to dynamically update the PivotTable and chart.
+   - Click a category name (Classic, Veggie) to dynamically update the PivotTable and chart.
 2. **Select Multiple Categories**:
    - Hold **Ctrl** to filter data across multiple categories.

-#### Outcomes from Using a Slicer
-1. **Identify Trends**:
-   - Uncover how customer preferences vary by pizza size.
-2. **Compare Categories**:
-   - Analyze performance across multiple pizza categories.
-3. **Targeted Promotions**:
-   - Develop campaigns for sizes with specific trends or performance.

-#### 🧠 Insights and Applications
-Analyzing sales by pizza size provides critical insights into customer behavior.
-Use this knowledge to:
-- Align inventory with demand.
-- Focus promotions on high-performing sizes.
-- Address underperforming products through targeted strategies.

 #### 8.6.5 🍕 ***<ins>Analyzing Sales by Pizza Category</ins>*** 🍕